subotkevic/videl/README.md

-# vegeta
+# Vegeta
-Vegeta is a set of Vue2 components for the Bulma CSS framework
+Vegeta is a frontend framework based on Vue2 and Bulma CSS framework.